-Sub no Interest Summary of submission More sympathetic developments would allow urban renewal and protect heritage values.
+Sub no Interest Summary of submission (More sympathetic developments would allow urban renewal and protect heritage values.
 121 Resident - Rowe Street Height Concerned about the proposed height limits especially the ones above the shops.
 The unique heritage and character should not be compromised by buildings up to 6 storeys!
 The loss of the unique roofline and would totally destroy the shopping strip, Capacity of infrastructure Proposed delivery of 1,400+ apartments in the Queens Parade area.
 This is a massive increase of population with a significant impact on traffic, public transport use and the use of limited public spaces which are already past capacity.
 Lanes The proposed apartments will be accessed via small heritage lanes.
 These were built for access to small backyards and "night soil" collectors.
 How will they cope and not be damaged by these developments?
 Heights/overshadowing/privacy There should be limitation on heights for the aesthetic impact but also significant shading and privacy issues for dwellings surrounding these developments.
 There are strict guidelines to do a small renovation at your home.
 There should regulations and guidelines for apartments as well.
 People in the new developments at the top of Queens Parade can see into the back of our house.
 Sustainable development Council should try to preserve the unique nature of this part of North Fitzroy and allow sensitive and sustainable development.
 122 Resident - Queens Parade Heritage It is of absolute importance that Queens Parade be protected and enhanced for its historical, cultural and economic significance.
 Prioritise the protection and enhancement of the recognised historical significance and heritage nature of the existing shops, houses and streetscape.
 The existing streetscapes are precious, historical and cannot be replaced.
 The heritage protection proposed is absolutely inadequate.
-The existing roofline and silhouette on the skyline must be preserved.
+The existing confline and silhouette on the skyline must be preserved.
 Future built form The scale, height, look and form of new development should respect and not overwhelm existing houses and shops.
 Mandatory controls Mandatory controls are essential to identify limits and the scale of any developments.
 Developers can take on projects with clarity, knowing the limits.
-Lanes The importance of heritage laneways is well established.
-They are not built for, or appropriate to carry, vehicle traffic of any significance.
-They need to be protected and preserved.
-123 Resident - Page Street Height Height Housing development, up to six storeys, a short distance back from the facades of the shops is unsettling.
-Built form ◆ While understanding the need for housing close to the city it should remain in something close to its existing form.
-Development of the shopping strip should acknowledge the special heritage characteristics, including the scale of the existing structures, and the role it plays as the lively centre of the North Fitzroy/Clifton Hill community.
-124 Resident - Rowe Street Heritage/views While a grant of the principles in the appropriate the appropriate the appropriate to the principles.
-While some of the principles in the amendment are appropriate, the proposed scheme does not appropriately address the principles.
+Lanes • The importance of heritage laneways is well established. • They are not built for, or appropriate to carry, vehicle traffic of any significance. • They need to be protected and preserved.
+123 Resident - Page Street 124 Resident - Rowe Street Heritage/views While some of the principles in the amendment are appropriate, the proposed scheme does not appropriately address the principles.
 For example, the Protection of key views to significant heritage landmarks is an important principle but the proposed scheme does not achieve that goal.
-The proposal does not adequately protect and conserve a unique strip shopping environment in the inner city. • Extremely concerned the proposed scheme will choke Queens Parade and Fitzroy North, smother its heritage and destroy existing neighbourhood character.
+The proposal does not adequately protect and conserve a unique strip shopping environment in the inner city.
+Extremely concerned the proposed scheme will choke Queens Parade and Fitzroy North, smother its heritage and destroy existing neighbourhood character.
 Height/bulk Proposals to minimise visual bulk and mass when viewed from neighbouring properties.
 The proposal for 5, 8, 10 and 14 storeys will choke the skyline and absolutely dominate the immediate neighbours while significantly impacting on more distant views.
 The development Clifton Views is a clear example of dominance of significant multistorey developments of the skyline.
 This is exacerbated by a neon sign that can be seen from many vantage points within the neighbourhood.
 The scale and bulk of the multi storey buildings (particularly the proposed 8, 10 & 14 storeys) will impact adjacent neighbours and a wide area of the local neighbourhood.
 Urge Council to reduce height, scale and bulk of developments.
 Impact on amenity